eqNj/eqN-PD2-Filter/README.md

 ![Crafting Ring](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Craft.jpg)

-All items will show any recipes possible, as applicable.
+All items will show any recipes possible, as applicable, when using the 'ShowRecipes' filter level.
 They will use a color-coded symbol (@) matching their respective perfect gem color within the recipe, as seen above.

-These recipes will show up once relevant as your character progresses, to help ease new players into this information.
-I.E.: Non-magic items will show their socketing recipe, if not of superior quality.
-Magic items will show all possible crafting recipes.
+Recipes will show up once relevant as your character progresses or when using the appropriate filter level.
+I.E.: Non-magic (white) items will show their socketing recipe.
+Magic and rare items will show all possible crafting recipes on the 'ShowRecipes' filter level.
 Rare, crafted, set, and unique items will show possible upgrade recipes if any are available.

-Specifically, socketing recipes will show at item level 21+ (or earlier on any +3 skills items).
-Upgrading recipes will show at item level 13+.
-Crafting recipes will show at item level 51+ (as a resulting craft item level of 51 is when you can guarantee at least 3 additional affixes).
+Specifically, socketing recipes will show at item level 21+ (or earlier on any +3 skills items) on all filter levels.
+Upgrading recipes will show at item level 13+ and crafting recipes will show at all item levels (when on the 'ShowRecipes' filter level).

 ![Upgrade Weapon](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Upgrade.jpg)

-All unique and set items always show in any of these filters, however only certain mid-to-high tier unique and set items will notify depending on which of the filter versions you choose.
-All runes will always show and notify on every filter version.
-Flawless gems always show and Perfect gems will always notify in all filter versions.
+All unique and set items always show in any of these filters.
+Uniques will always notify on the Relaxed filter level, however only certain mid-to-high tier unique and set items will notify on the other filter levels.
+All runes will always show and notify on every filter level.
+Flawless gems always show and Perfect gems will always notify in all filter levels.

 ![A Lot Of Drops](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Grounded.jpg)